ror-community/ror-site/content/about/faqs/_index.md

 ### **How do I integrate ROR in my system?**

-The [ROR support site](https://ror.readme.io) offers guidance for those integrating ROR in their systems.
+The [ROR documentation site](https://ror.readme.io) offers guidance for those integrating ROR in their systems.
 If you need additional support, reach out via the [technical support discussion forum](https://groups.google.com/a/ror.org/g/ror-tech) or send an email to [support@ror.org](mailto:support@ror.org).

 ***

 ### **Does ROR have an API?**

 ROR has a REST API that supports retrieving, searching and filtering organization records in the registry.
-Consult the ROR support site for [API documentation](https://ror.readme.io/docs/rest-api).
+Consult the ROR documentation site for [ROR REST API guidance](https://ror.readme.io/docs/rest-api).

 ***